 That night after dinner she had the courage to ask her mother about these animals and humans.
 Maybe she could tell her more about them?
 Matilda was wrong.
 Her mother was very disappointed in her for not using her eBrain to find out what kind of animals and humans had been depicted.
 Reluctantly she used her eBrain to learn more, but to her this felt like cheating.
 It was so easy, so fast.
 Matilda liked to make an effort to gain knowledge or to have a conversation with someone.
 Not with a machine.

 Her father watched, worried.
 He and his eBrain analyzed Matilda’s state, her body language, her expressions and her emotions.
 He felt for her and decided to take the family to the Zoo, the Sapien Zoo.

-So there they were mom, dad and Matilda.
+So there they stood mom, dad, and Matilda.
 Standing in front of the gates.

 At exactly 10.00am the gates opened.